 - Colorado Boulevard and 17th Avenue: 17,387 vehicles per day

-According to a 2011 story from KOAA Channel 5 News in Colorado Springs, the most dangerous intersection in Colorado Springs was Interstate 25 and Woodman Road, where 59 accidents occurred during a 9 month period.
-Six of the ten most dangerous intersections were along Interstate 25.
-The top ten most dangerous intersections in Colorado Springs were as follows:
+According to a 2011 story from KOAA Channel 5 News in Colorado Springs, the most dangerous intersection in Colorado Springs was I-25 and Woodmen Road.
+There were 59 accidents occurred during a nine-month period.
+Six of the 10 most dangerous intersections were along I-25.
+The top 10 most dangerous intersections in Colorado Springs were as follows:

 - I-25 and East Woodmen Road